 Archaeologists have also uncovered multiple dildos originating from the Ice Age, including one that is over 28,000 years old.
 It seems Cleopatra was a bit late to the party with her own makeshift sex toy.

-For most of us, masturbation is a rather private affair, but of the Pharaohs of ancient Egypt, it was expected of them.
+For most of us, masturbation is a rather private affair, but for the Pharaohs of ancient Egypt, it was expected of them.

 According to Jonathan Margolis, in O: The Intimate History of the Orgasm, the Egyptians believed that Atum/Ra created the world and the gods that resided within it through the mystical act of primordial masturbation.